MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 **Summary:** To apply Zero Trust principles to your environment for Microsoft Copilot for Security, you need to apply five layers of protection:

-1. Protect admin accounts with identity and access policies, including your SecOps accounts.
+1. Protect admin accounts with identity and access policies, including your security operations (SecOps) accounts.
 2. Apply least privilege to admin accounts, including assigning the minimum user account roles.
 3. Manage and protect admin user devices.
 4. Deploy or validate your threat protection.